 7. Using a wire brush, brush out the inside of the chimney.

-8. Using your D-Plate Brush, push the wooden handle end down the chimney and towards the front of the furnace until it hits the front wall.
-Open the firebox door and reach up and pull the handle so that you pull the D-Plate Brush through the Deflector Plate Channel.
-Do this three times or until the area is clean.
+8. Push the wooden handle of the D-Plate Brush down the chimney and towards the front of the furnace.
+Open the firebox door and reach up to pull the handle, so that the brush passes through the Deflector Plate Channel.
+Repeat this process three times or until the area is clean.

-9. Climb on top of the furnace roof and using a shop vacuum out the deflector plate area the chimney.
-THIS IS AN OFTEN OVERLOOKED, yet ESSENTIAL maintenance item.
-It is FATAL to your boiler to overlook this important step.
+9. Climb on top of the furnace roof and vacuum out the deflector plate and chimney using a shop vac.
+This is an ESSENTIAL, but often OVERLOOKED, maintenance item.
+Overlooking this step is FATAL to your boiler.

 NOTE TO GX Series Furnace Owners: GX furnaces do not have a deflector plate and do not need a D-Plate Brush.
 However, a tube cleaning brush or cleaning tool is required.
 Those GX Cleaning Tools can be found HERE.

-Remember that this important maintenance item will keep your boiler in top condition and help you SAVE BIG Money for decades to come!
+Remember that this essential maintenance piece will keep your boiler in tip top shape and save you a lot of money for decades to come!